nate123456/playerbot-lua/docs/getting_started_client.md

 # Getting Started

-To setup your `mangos-lua` development environment, follow the installation instructions below.
+To setup your `playerbot-lua` development environment, follow the installation instructions below.

 ## Installation instructions (Windows):

 The following instructions will guide you through installing the playerbot CLI to a global location (optional) and initializing a script source directory.

 1. In a global location, such as `C:\Program Files\`, create a folder called `Playerbot CLI`.
-2. Download the file `playerbot.zip` from the latest [release](https://github.com/nate123456/mangos-lua/releases).
+2. Download the file `playerbot.zip` from the latest [release](https://github.com/nate123456/playerbot-lua/releases).
 3. Right click on the downloaded file and choose `Extract All` from the context menu.
 4. In the destination text box, enter the folder path created in step 1 e.g. `C:\Program Files\Playerbot CLI\` and press `Extract`.
 5. Open the windows start menu, and begin typing `environment variables`.
 Choose the first result `Edit the system environment variables`.
 A `System Properties` window will appear.